jaschekt/Machine_Learning_Course/README.md

 # Machine_Learning_Course
-Assignments for CPSC540 at UBC
+Assignments for a graduate course in machine learning at UBC